garden20/baseline-garden-app/README.md

 If you dont find your cooljs library just bug someone on #jamjs and they will probably help you add it.

+### Only users and admins be able to change things in the db

+We turned this on by default so you will be aware of where to handle read security.
+Alter ```couch/ddoc.js``` and modify the validate_doc_update function.